NixLayeredStore/rfcs/rfcs/0000-local-overlay-store.md

 A slight drawback with the architecture is a lack of a normal form.
 A store object in the lower store may or may not have a DB entry in the `overlay-local` store.

+> In the store object state diagriam diagram, this is represented by the fact that there are two green nodes, instead of just one like the one blue node.

 This introduces some flexibility in the system: the seem "logical" layered store can be represented in multiple different "physical" configurations.
 This isn't a problem per-se, but does mean there is a bit more complexity to consider during testing and system administration.

 ## Deleting isn't intuitive